AbdallaNassar/Image-Generator/README.md

 ### useImageGenerator
 A custom React hook that encapsulates the logic for image generation, including:
 - API calls to Hugging Face
-- State management for loading, progress, and generated images
+- State management for loading, progress, and generating images
 - Image download functionality

 ## Styling
-The application uses CSS Modules for styling, with responsive design for both desktop and mobile views.
+The application uses CSS Modules for styling and responsive design for desktop and mobile views.

 ## API Integration
 The application integrates with the Hugging Face API to access various image generation models.
 The available models include:
+- Dreamlike Diffusion
 - Stable Diffusion XL
-- Stable Diffusion v1.5
-- Stable Diffusion v1.4
+- Stable Diffusion V1.5
 - Midjourney-style
-- Dreamlike Diffusion
+- DFLUX.1 Schnell

 ## Future Improvements
 - Add user authentication